kolkhis/lab-utils/haproxy_k8s_keepalived/project_k8s_haproxy_keepalived.md

   the transport layer is closed normally

 - In HAProxy you can enable the `stats` page to monitor traffic and do node healthchecks.
-- Make sure the NICs on HAProxy servers have static IP addresses so the VIP stays in the same subnet
+- Make sure the NICs on HAProxy servers have static IP addresses so the VIP stays in the same subnet.

 * kubevip